-For the word of God is alive and active, and sharper than any two-edged sword, piercing even to the division of soul and spirit, of joints and marrow, and is able to judge the thoughts and intents of the heart.
+For the word of God is alive, and active, and sharper than any two-edged sword, piercing even to the division of soul and spirit, of joints and marrow, and able to judge the thoughts and intents of the heart.

 One of the canons of multicultural America is that no culture is better or worse than any other.
 That is why there is very little acknowledgement of the unspeakable horrors, cannibalism among them, practiced by pagan peoples.

 This raises the question: how have formerly barbarous cultures been raised to civilization?
 Well, there is nothing in the annals of history that compares to what the World of God has done to civilize barbaric peoples.
 Even Charles Darwin confessed this after returning from his memorable voyage to the South Seas on the Beagle.

 There was a great attack upon foreign missionaries in the London Times.
 Darwin wrote a letter to the editor in which he criticized those who attack missionaries and said this: that such an attitude on the part of a voyager was particularly inexcusable, for should he happen to be cast ashore on some uncharted island he will devoutly pray that the lesson of the missionary has preceded him.